-The death of a WA miner last month has been linked to heat stress, according to a significant incident report released by the Department of Mines and Petroleum.
+The death of a WA miner, Adam Perttula in November 2015 was linked to heat stress, according to prosecution and a significant incident report released by the Department of Mines and Petroleum.

-The report stated the man was undertaking work in hot and humid conditions at the time of the collapse, and recommended actions be taken to prevent and manage heat stress.
+The DMIRS report back in 2015 stated the man was undertaking work in hot and humid conditions at the time of the collapse and recommended actions be taken to prevent and manage heat stress.

-The DMP recommended employers not expose workers to heat “so far as is practicable”, isolate sources of heat through shielding, containment and remote handling techniques, and provide adequate ventilation.
+The DMIRS recommended employers not expose workers to heat “so far as is practicable”, isolate sources of heat through shielding, containment and remote handling techniques, and provide adequate ventilation.

 “…adopting safe work practices and appropriate administrative procedures such as job rotation, providing training to workers on measures to be taken to avoid any harmful effects from heat, and implementing appropriate workplace environmental controls and monitoring…,” the report said.